These Planes Have a Parachute Incase it Fails Midflight

 The Cirrus Vision SF50, the first jet with a ballistic parachute, marked another milestone in the evolution of CAPS.
 Despite not being required for certification, the parachute was tested in flight with an SF50 prototype, reinforcing the dedication of Cirrus to safety.
 The inclusion of CAPS in the Vision Jet was partly responsible for Cirrus winning the esteemed Collier Trophy in 2018, which is given annually for significant improvements in air or space vehicle performance, efficiency, and safety.

-See also What Happens When an Engine Fails During Takeoff?
+See also At What Speed will an Airplane Takeoff?

 Inspiration and Dedication to Safety